Friday, January 14, 2005 — Bangkok

 I touched down at Bangkok’s Don Muang Airport, about 15 miles outside of the city, around 1:30 AM local time (15 hours ahead of California).
 Passage through immigration and customs was smooth once the baggage got sorted out.
 It’s not completely fair to say that I have no sense of adventure when it comes to airport transportation — I often have opted for inexpensive, doubtful, and even dangerous options — but in light of the hour, I took the advice of the travel books and chose a “metered” taxi to my hotel.
 By 2:30 AM, the traffic was very light.

-I was grateful that our fearless leaders provided me with the hotel’s business cards in both English and Thai, but they illustrated a common problem in transliterating the Thai language for English speakers, as well as some of Bangkok’s unusual street naming conventions.
+I was grateful that our fearless leaders provided me with the hotel’s business cards in both English and Thai, and they illustrated a common problem in transliterating the Thai language for English speakers, as well as some of Bangkok’s unusual street naming conventions.
 The hotel is just off Sukhumvit Road; on this there is no disagreement.
-The cross street is known both as Sukhumvit Soi 55 (or Sukhumvit 55 or Soi 55 for short), and as Soi Thonglor (or Soi Thongloh or Soi Tonglaw), all by the same hotel!
+The cross street is known both as Sukhumvit Soi 55 (or Sukhumvit 55 or Soi 55 for short), and as Soi Thonglor (or Soi Thongloh or Soi Tonglaw) — all by the same hotel!
 It’s just a bit confusing, and for Googling addresses, it’s a nightmare.
 But I digress.

 The Grand Tower Inn at Sukhumvit 55 advertises itself as providing quality accommodation in a good location at a bargain price.
 As I wrote this on Friday morning, my squeaking room air conditioner still was struggling to keep the temperature in the 70s and the strange odor in the bathroom (camphor? bug spray?) refused to dissipate.
 I think I need to get up and do something!